opendatacube/cube-in-a-box/README.md

    * `docker-compose exec jupyter bash -c "cd /opt/odc/scripts && python3 ./autoIndex.py -p '/opt/odc/data/wrs2_descending.zip' -e '146.30,146.83,-43.54,-43.20'"`This commands indexes the [AWS LandSat-8 PDS Product](https://docs.opendata.aws/landsat-pds/readme.html). for a particular region of the global product, with the region definable by the coordinates listed.
 * Once the download finishes and the prompt returns, it is okay to return to the Jupyter notebooks, at http://localhost on your host machine.
 You should now see several notebook files, which can be run and examined.

+If you want to make changes within the docker container, the underlying Linux terminal is accessible by executing `docker-compose exec jupyter bash` in PowerShell.
+This will start a terminal session within the container, where you can execute Linux commands to install additional packages, etc.
+It is also possible to use [IPython Magic Commands](https://ipython.readthedocs.io/en/stable/interactive/magics.html) to execute some bash commands from within a Notebook.
+Use `%% Bash` at the top of a cell, and that cell will execute commands to the terminal.
+Not all commands work, however pip will function to install and update python packages.